Nebukam/mkfont/docs/_sources/guides/font-icon-complex.md

 {% include img a='guides/cfont/comp-arrow-orient.png' %}

-We do so by selecting each ligature individually, and edit the `Rotation` value in the {% include lk id='Glyph component' a='#advanced-properties' %}'s Advanced properties.
+We do so by selecting each ligature individually, and edit the `Rotation` value in the {% include lk id='Glyph components' a='#advanced-properties' %}'s Advanced properties.
 And that's it, we're all set with the first batch of big arrows.

-Rince & repeat for the other arrows
+Rince & repeat for the other arrows -- although with a twist.
+The first four as easy ones, like the previous arrows above

+{% include img a='guides/cfont/comp-arrow-orient.png' %}

+The remaining two will combine two components :

+{% include webm a='guides/cfont/add-c-arrow-reut.webm' %}

+#### What's going on here :
+{: .no_toc}
+- First, select the `i-arr-ew` (or whatever name you used)
+- We will, again, use {% include btn ico="component-new" %} to add components to the glyph.
+Only this time, we'll add both `i-arr-e` & `i-arr-w`.
+- The components have their default transform, which is not what we're looking for.
+We will change the `anchoring` & `boundaries`, and add an `horizontal offset` so they are still aligned toward the center, but fit more snugly toward each other.

+We'll repeat the same process for the vertical versions.

 ---